FoodleBerlin/foodle/README.md

 - Some XSS Input Validation
 - Added Checking for JWT on several Next.Js pages
 - Security Policy for AWS S3 bucket
+- Added CSP for NextJS, ExpressJS
+- Added Security Headers to NextJS and Express
+- Made cookies enfore Https and Samesite-strict
+- Turned off introspection for Apollo in production

 ### Threat Model (Max)